gericci/webstories-conf/README.md

 # WebStories Conference Site

-This are the original sources for the WebStories Conference Site.
+These are the original sources for the WebStories Conference Site.